ksherman/kds-site-gatsby/src/posts/2012-05-01-looking-in-the-eyes-of-the-one-you-love-hearts-linger.md

   <img src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/wp-content/uploads/2012/05/DuquetteWedding-76.jpg" alt="" />
 </p>

 Thanks for viewing!
 More to come.
-I&#8217;ve been shooting a lot lately, feels great.
+I've been shooting a lot lately, feels great.

 Peace
-&#8211; KS
+– KS

-Today&#8217;s title is from Augustana&#8217;s song &#8220;Hearts Wander&#8221; from their self-titled album.
+Today's title is from Augustana's song "Hearts Wander" from their self-titled album.